kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

-2. **Scheduling Queue Support for CPGs:** The core scheduling queue is extended to natively support root `CompositePodGroups` (CPGs without a parent reference) and standalone `PodGroups` as the sole root scheduling units enqueued in the active scheduling queue.
-To preserve this root-only queue property in the presence of unsynchronized object arrivals (e.g. a member pod arriving before its parent PG/CPG object is created/observed), unobserved groups are tracked in a dedicated `unschedulablePodGroups` structure and only moved into the active scheduling queue when the root of their hierarchy (having no parent reference) is successfully observed and cached.
+2. **Scheduling Queue Support for CPGs:** The core scheduling queue is extended to natively support root `CompositePodGroups` (CPGs without a parent reference) and standalone `PodGroups` as the sole root scheduling units enqueued in the scheduling queue.
+To preserve this root-only queue property in the presence of unsynchronized object arrivals (e.g. a member pod arriving before its parent PG/CPG object is created/observed):
+   * Unobserved groups are tracked in a dedicated `unschedulablePodGroups` structure and only moved into the active scheduling queue when the root of their hierarchy (having no parent reference) is successfully observed and cached.
+   * Member pods belonging to any nested child groups inside an unobserved hierarchy are placed and held inside the queue's `pendingPodGroupMembers` cache.
+These pods are blocked from active scheduling passes and only promoted when their full hierarchy, including the root CPG, is successfully observed and enqueued.
 3. **`PreEnqueue` Extension Point:** Currently, this extension point is defined strictly at the individual `Pod` level.
 We introduce/add support for `PreEnqueue` at the `PodGroupInfo` level (operating on CPG/PG groups) to